 Depending on the employees’ position or tasks, time tracking can put undue pressure on them and make them feel like every tiny action is being scrutinized by management or the rest of his team.
 The constant stress to keep on schedule and record everything can sometimes cause workers to feel rushed, lowering their quality of work.

-How to Implement Time Tracking
+How to Implement Employee Time Off Tracking Software

 With these thoughts being considered, time tracking may seem a little flawed because it does not reflect what is truly accomplished.
 However, this is not necessarily true.